Why is China banning officials and state employees from using iPhones?

 China and the US view each other’s tech companies as potential security risks that could provide backdoor access to sensitive data and government infrastructure.

-In May, Montana became the first US state to ban Chinese-owned TikTok over data privacy concerns, with a number of other states mulling similar moves.
+In May, Montana became the first US state to ban Chinese-owned TikTok over data privacy concerns, and a number of other states are mulling similar moves.

 US federal agencies and many state governments have already banned the app on government-issued phones.

-Washington has also banned US companies from doing business with numerous Chinese tech firms, including Huawei, and restricted US chipmakers from selling China advanced tech.
+Washington has also banned US companies from doing business with numerous Chinese tech firms, including Huawei, and restricted US chipmakers from selling China advanced technology.

 The release of the Mate 60 Pro, which is powered by the advanced Kirin 9000s processor, has raised questions about the effectiveness of these export controls.